 - 1 cup sliced, peeled shallots (can sub thinly sliced onion that have soaked in water for 10 min)

 - 3 to 4 whole garlic cloves, crushed and peeled

 - Several whole sprigs of fresh tarragon or thyme (optional)

 - More salt and pepper to taste

 1 Preheat oven to 375°F. Sprinkle all sides of chicken thighs with kosher salt and set aside.

 2 In a small bowl whisk together the red wine vinegar, olive oil, Dijon mustard, herbes de provence, 1/2 teaspoon Kosher salt, 1/2 teaspoon freshly ground black pepper.

 5 Bake uncovered in a 375°F oven for 50 minutes, or until the thighs are well browned and cooked through.
-Remove from oven and let rest for 10 minutes before serving.
+Remove and let rest for 10 minutes before serving.

 (Note if you find the potatoes still need a bit more time, just remove the thighs to a plate to rest and cook the potatoes an extra 10 minutes or so.)